Luzkix/einkBtcPriceChecker_Java/README.md

-# Eink Bitcoin Price Ticker
+# E-ink Bitcoin Price Checker

 This miniproject is about building easy to use application/webpage which shows actual price of Bitcoin in USD/EUR.
 The view is very simplistic, e-ink optimised (I build it primarily for my android based e-ink book reader Likebook Mars).
 Data are gathered from free to use API of Coinbase.